stuelten/iot-demo/README.md

 # iot-demo
 Some simple IoT examples.

-There are some sensor examples for Raspis using MQTT for communication.
+There are some examples using Raspis with some sensors and MQTT for communication.